Wildlife of Mongolia: Water resources

 The drainage pattern is dictated by Asia's continental divide.
 This separates areas that drain to the Arctic Ocean from those that drain northeast into the Pacific.
 The Khangai Mountains form another divide between areas that drain into the oceans and those that drain inland.
 In the western and southern zones, streams flow seasonally into salt water lakes without outlets.
 Rivers of the northern region are perennial, rising from the mountains.
 The two major river systems are the Orkhon River (Mongolia's longest inland river within the country, which joins the Selenge River) and the Selenge River (Selenga in Russian).
 Lakes in the country are mostly saline.
 The largest by volume is freshwater Lake Khövsgöl, a natural lake formed in a structural depression.
 It is the second oldest lake in the world and accounts for 65 percent of the fresh water of Mongolia (2 percent of that in the world).
+To reduce the burden on water resources, Mongolia is building wastewater treatment plants to use it in industry and prevent discharge into rivers.